Bucs, Huggins and Secretariat

 Fans are disgruntled enough and I feel those two can play key roles in the next year or two.

-On the other hand they don't have many other players that can bring back much in a trade.
+On the other hand they don't have many other players that can bring back much in a trade assuming they want to keep most of their younger pieces.
 Lefty starter Rich Hill would draw something from a contender.
-Can you really get anything of note for expendable veterans like Connor Joe or Carlos Santana?
+Carlos Santana has snapped out of a long slump the last few weeks and could reel in a middling prospect.
+Can you really get anything of note for expendable veteran Connor Joe?
 Likely not.

 It will be interesting to see how the Bucs play it when the trade deadline approaches.